 Users may need more trust in the information they find in a search, even if it appears on the first page.
 High-quality content rises to the top, just as it will with competition from AI-generated content.

-AI will learn and improve, but it will continue to pull from its own potentially inaccurate content for its information.
-With each new spin, the content and its message will get further and further from the truth.
+AI will learn and improve, but it will continue to use potentially inaccurate content for its information.
+With each new spin, the content and its message will become further from the truth.

-There are two possibilities for how this will develop.
+There are two possible ways this will develop.
 The search quality will collapse, leaving users unsure of anything they read, or authoritative content will become even more valuable in comparison.

-With AI content, anyone with access to an AI tool can create content and get it published.
-They don’t require knowledge, experience, or critical thinking to get an article and put it into the world in a few moments.
+With AI content, anyone with access to an AI tool can create content and publish it.
+It doesn’t require knowledge, experience, or critical thinking to create an article and publish it in a few moments.

 How Does Link Building Fit In?